 Midway is a very small town located in the state of North Carolina.
 With a population of 4,873 people and two constituent neighborhoods, Midway is the 163rd largest community in North Carolina.

-Unlike some towns, Midway isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Midway are a mix of both white- and blue-collar jobs.
+Midway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Midway is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Midway who work in sales jobs (12.86%), office and administrative support (11.52%), and teaching (6.63%).

 Midway is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.